ricardopieper/PhysX/README.md

 # NVIDIA PhysX SDK 4.1

-## This is a MacOS M1 fork of PhysX, it should not build in Intel Macs for now.
+## This is a MacOS M1 fork of PhysX.
+For that, use the mac-arm64-build branch.

 Copyright (c) 2021 NVIDIA Corporation.
 All rights reserved.